3 Free Knitting Patterns to Help Preemies Bond with Their Parents

 If you love cabling, this could be a great way to proceed.

-I don’t dislike cabling, but when I first set out to knit hearts, I didn’t feel like tracking down an extra DPN to use as a cable needle.
+I actually love to knit cables.
+But when I first set out to knit hearts, I didn’t feel like tracking down an extra DPN to use as a cable needle.
 (Yes, you can cable without cable needles.
 No, I don’t like doing it.
 Sorry!)

-So I decided to attempt a version of this pattern without the cables.
+So I decided to whip up a version of this pattern without the cables.

 bonding hearts